CasualChampionships/arcade/docs/minigames/events.md

 ### During Minigame Phases

-This listener will only be invoked for all players that are playing in the current minigame.

-However, we can have even more control over when our listeners are invoked, specifically during which phases.
-We can for example declare an event listener that will only be invoked in specified phases:
+We can have even more control over when our listeners are invoked, specifically what minigame phases we want our listeners to be invoked in.
+It's likely that there are some behaviours that you only wish to have during certain minigame phases, we can do this by using the `registerInPhases` method, this takes a variable about of phases in as a parameter:
 ```kotlin
 val minigame: MyMinigame = // ...
 val grace = MyMinigamePhase.Grace